griffio/sqldelight-pg-migration/README.md

 INSERT INTO AnotherTable (a) VALUES ('a'); -- comment this out for migration to succeed
 ```

-see https://github.com/griffio/sqldelight-postgres-01 for Flyway migrations
-see https://github.com/griffio/sqldelight-postgres-02 for Liquibase migrations

 ```bash
 createdb sample_db &&
 ./gradlew build &&
 ./gradlew run
 ```

+---

+For more robust migrations and more complex configuration

+see https://github.com/griffio/sqldelight-postgres-01 for Flyway migrations

+see https://github.com/griffio/sqldelight-postgres-02 for Liquibase migrations